nextml/caption-contest-data-api/contests/adaptive-only-contests/README.md

 I am putting this data online to provide more data.
 Given a choice, I would use the data present in the other contests first.

+It possible to create a "pseudo-random algorithm" from an adaptive only contests (by ignoring many samples and only going with minimum number of samples found on any caption).